ryukau/VSTPlugins/docs/manual/LightPadSynth/LightPadSynth_en.md

 Note that refreshing wavetable stops sound.
 It also interrupts MIDI notes.

 ## Change Log
+- 0.1.13
+  - Fixed crash on Linux.
+  - Fixed BarBox to receive shift key.
 - 0.1.12
   - Fixed the condition of acceptable channel count.
 This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.11